German submarine U-38 (1938): Third patrol

-Once again, U-38 would spend considerable time in port, prior to sailing on 26 February 1940, for operations in the Western Approaches.
+Once again, U-38 spent considerable time in port, prior to sailing on 26 February 1940, for operations in the Western Approaches.

 U-38 sank six ships.
 First sent to the bottom was the neutral Irish steam trawler ST Leukos on 9 March, with a single shell at point-blank range off Tory Island, all 11 crew were lost.
-The Leukos was fishing in the company of British trawlers; it has been speculated that she positioned herself between the surfacing U-boat and the fleeing British in the belief that her neutral markings would protect her.
-This event was followed by the sinking of the Danish motor freighters SS Argentina on 17 March and SS Algier and SS Christiansborg on 21 March.
-The Norwegian motor freighter MV Cometa was sunk on 26 March.
-The sixth and final ship sunk during this third patrol was the Finnish steam freighter SS Signe on 2 April.
+Leukos was fishing in the company of British trawlers; it has been speculated that she positioned herself between the surfacing U-boat and the fleeing British ship, in the belief that her neutral markings would protect her.
+This event was followed by the sinking of the Danish cargo motor ships Argentina on 17 March and Algier and Christiansborg on 21 March.
+The Norwegian cargo motor ship Cometa was sunk on 26 March.
+The sixth and final ship sunk during this third patrol was the Finnish cargo steamship Signe on 2 April.
 After nearly six weeks on the high seas, U-38 returned to Wilhelmshaven on 5 April 1940.

 Fourth patrol

 U-38 left her home port of Wilhelmshaven with Heinrich Liebe in command on 8 April 1940.
-She would sweep the waters off Norway, supporting the occupation of that country by Nazi troops.
+She patrolled off Norway, supporting the German occupation of that country.
 During this patrol, U-38 reported problems with her torpedoes, after HMS Effingham was fired upon with no result.
-U-38 would return to port on 27 April.
+U-38 returned to port on 27 April.

 There were two naval battles of Narvik on 10 and 13 April 1940.
 U-38 and U-65 were positioned at the entrance to the fjord.
 When the Royal Navy arrived, U-38 fired at HMS Valiant and at HMS Southampton missing both.
 In the second battle, U-38 fired at Effingham, but the torpedoes malfunctioned, (exploding prematurely).